All Episodes

 And if you don't, I will be screaming and yelling and giving out your phone number.

-I can be an awful human being.
+I could be an awful human being.

 I believe you.